jelastic-jps/kubernetes/text/success.md

    ```${globals.token}```

 Press **Open in Browser** to view a default web page of your application.

+To bind a custom domain name with your Kubernetes cluster please refer to the steps described in Jelastic [documentation])(https://docs.jelastic.com/custom-domains)